lineartimer/WebAppStarterPack/doc/notes.md

 ## React

 - React apps are made of components.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
 React component names must always start with a capital letter, while HTML tags must be lowercase.
 The export default keywords specify the main component in the file
-- The markup syntax you’ve seen above is called JSX.
+- The markup syntax is called JSX.
 It is optional, but most React projects use it.
 JSX syntax can be used anywhere in the component - not just in the return() statement
 - A CSS class can be specified with the className attribute
 - JavaScript can be used with curly braces.
 Within the value of an html element or in an attribute
 - Functions starting with use are called Hooks. useState is a built-in Hook.
 Hooks can be called only at the top of components
-- To use routing: npm install react-router-dom
+- To use routing: npm install react-router

 A quick demo of some basic React functionality: